inseq-team/inseq/README.md

 ## Research using Inseq

 Inseq has been used in various research projects.
 A list of known publications that use Inseq to conduct interpretability analyses of generative models is shown below.
-If you know more, please let us know or submit a pull request (*last updated: December 2023*).
+If you know more, please let us know or submit a pull request (*last updated: February 2024*).

 <details>
   <summary><b>2023</b></summary>